kuszmaul/graveyard/README.md

 The big question is whether Graveyard hashing can compete with industrial-grade hash tables such as Google's Abseil or Facebook's F14.

+## The `ordered-old-stuff` branch

+After a rehash, everything is completely ordered (even within a bin).
+Values inserted since the hehash are out of order, and we use a bit of metadata per slot to remember which values those are.

 ## Benchmarks for unordered set of `uint64_t`.

 `OLP` is simple linear probing running at between $3/4$ and $7/8$ load